HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.rst

 For fixed length types, the chunk object is a binary blob equivalent to the contents of a numpy array of the same shape and type.

 For variable length types, a run length encoding format is used.
-See "Variable Length"
+See "Variable Length Data".

 Chunk object example